Songs of the Sea | Waiata o te Moana

 If you have questions, please email firstname.lastname@example.org

-Performance duration: 45 minutes - no interval
+Performance duration: 45 minutes - no interval.
+Tickets for public performances are general admission seating.

 Written by Peter Wilson and Directed by Jacqueline Coats.
 Music Composed by Stephen Gallagher